 We waited for 40 minutes!!!
 I’m not one that usually queue very long for food.
 Thankfully we have some snacks with us.
 The ramen came pretty fast once we’re seated.

 Char siu ramen @ 800 yen.
 We added boiled egg @ 100 yen.
 See the murky color broth?
-Well a l’s outrageously fatty, salty and sinful BUT oh so good!
+This char siu ramen is outrageously fatty, salty and sinful BUT oh so good!
 The broth is made from pork bone and shoyu (soy sauce) and those are floating pork fats (most probably back fat).
 The amount of thinly sliced pork given were satisfactory and I like the thin noodles.

-Because l’s fatty and salty, you need to eat this fast while l’s still warm and I betcha you won’t be able to drink the broth until the last drop.
+Because the char siu ramen is fatty and salty, you need to eat this fast while the broth is still warm, and I betcha you won’t be able to drink the broth until the last drop.

 If you like your ramen salty, fatty and rich, then you must give Masutani a try.